 Where I Probably Won’t Stay in Venice

 To start, you shouldn’t be upset if you or your travel partner booked these areas.
-I have stayed in all of them and they are all in Venice and Venice is amazing.
+I have stayed in all of them, they are all in Venice, and Venice is amazing.
 I have never had a “bad” experience in the city personally and in the end, you’re on vacation so enjoy it no matter what.

-That said, I normally don’t stay in these areas unless we are filming them specifically in which case it is a logistic decision.
+That said, I normally don’t stay in these areas unless we are filming there specifically, in which case it is a logistic decision.
 Here is why.

-Overall a nice area but too close to the train station.
-Being close to a train station normally means crowds and my travel goal is not to be caught in crowds It is also where the main parking garage is in Venice where day-trippers arrive as well as a bus depot (Piazzale Roma).
+Overall, it’s a nice area, but it’s too close to the train station.
+Being close to a train station normally means crowds, and my travel goal is to avoid massive crowds.
+It is also where the main Venice parking garage is where day-trippers arrive, not to mention a bus depot (Piazzale Roma).
 Get my point?

-San Marco, the area where St. Mark’s Square is, also is an unmistakably important area that you should not only visit but spend a significant amount of time in.
-That said, other than an evening prosecco in St. Mark’s Square, I don’t want to make it my vacation HQ.
-I do however like staying nearby in Castello or Dorsoduro so I can easily access these areas as well as the vaporetto stations in San Marco which lead to nearby islands like San Giorgio.
+San Marco, the area where St. Mark’s Square sits, is also an unmistakably important area that you should not only visit but spend a significant amount of time in.
+That said, other than an evening prosecco in St. Mark’s Square, I don’t want to make it my vacation HQ due to crowds.
+I do however like staying nearby in Castello or Dorsoduro, so I can easily access these areas as well as the vaporetto stations in San Marco.
+These lead to nearby islands like San Giorgio.

 Murano or Burano

 Murano and Burano islands are very unique places to visit due to their local trades of glass blowing and lace making.
-That makes them worthy of a day-trip while you are in Venice – see our article on visiting Murano and Burano.
-That said, I probably won’t recommend you sleep on either island.
+That makes them worthy of a day-trip while you are in Venice (see our article on visiting Murano and Burano).
+Still, I probably won’t recommend you sleep on either island.

-My main reason is that the view from Murano is not comparable to Giudecca so I would rather stay there.
-There are some really cool restaurants in Murano and even a really spacious 4-star Hyatt which is priced great and has far more space in each room then you’ll find at most hotels in Venice.
+My main reason is that the view from Murano is not comparable to Giudecca, so I would rather stay there.
+There are some really cool restaurants in Murano and even a really spacious 4-star Hyatt which is priced great and has far more space in each room than you’ll find at many hotels in Venice.